 Reading Time: 6 minutes

-Should I fix my car or sell it as is?
+Ready to tackle fixing your car?
+I’ve got the best DIY repairs and expert advice to boost your vehicle’s performance and longevity.
 Fixing your car before you sell it might fetch a better price, but will it be worth the investment?
 That’s what you should consider when weighing up car selling hacks.

 From the moment you drive your car off the lot, it starts to depreciate.
 However, for the initial three years, the smart used car buyer enjoys a “sweet spot”.
 Since the car has already experienced that initial drop in value, there’s an opportunity to trade it in before it experiences another depreciation at the four-year mark.
 If you’ve already surpassed that time-frame, you might consider selling your car privately, and that’s where this car selling hack comes in.
 The premise of this car selling hack is really simple: Fix your car before you sell it.

 Yes, it sounds like a no-brainer, but still warrants some consideration.
 Ultimately, there are several issues to weigh up when making the decision of whether to fix your car before selling it or trading it in.
 It is quite obvious that the private sale and trade-in value will be higher when the car is in a good condition.
 However, how do you gauge just how much work to put into fixing your car to get the best return on your investment?